BrianHanke/lentil-bhgc/LentilDevelopersGuide.md

 ## Arnold 7.3.3.1

 7.3.3.0 introduced a bug with `node_update` that broke Lentil.
 This has been fixed in 7.3.3.1.
 Eventually the `node_update` code in Lentil will have to be changed, but it's not necessary yet.

+## Arnold 7.3.5.0

+Cryptomatte is now hard coded into Arnold.
+This means there is no need for a separate _cryptomatte.dll_ and no need for the Lentil Cryptomatte customizations.
+In my limited testing this seems to be an improvement in Lentil quality of life.
+There was code in Lentil dedicated to trying to "time" the loading of Lentil vis-a-vis Cryptomatte.
+It wasn't great.
+Things appear to be working great so far and this simplifies Lentil building and maintenance.